ibm-cloud-docs/EventStreams/eventstreams157.md

 ### Migration considerations – consumer groups
 In Dedicated, consumer groups are scoped to the specific instance (exactly as for topics).
 No such scoping exists in the Enterprise plan, so applications should avoid name collisions to avoid unnecessary group rebalances.
-When targeting an Enterprise cluster, consumer group names should be prefixed with a name that references the instance in Dedicated.
+When targeting an Enterprise cluster, prefix consumer group names with a name that references the instance in Dedicated.
 Unlike topics, consumer groups are automatically created, so there is no need to pre-create them

 ### Switching from the existing cluster to a new cluster
 {: #switch_cluster}

 After you have set up your topics, consumers, and producers for the new Enterprise plan and have tested their connectivity, you are ready to start the switchover process.
-Below is the recommended procedure.
+The following procedure is recommended:

 Complete the following steps to switch from an existing cluster to a new cluster as part of migration: